-As an employee, your employment will need to be with an eligible employer.
-The criteria employees will need to meet is outlined in the guidelines.
+Your employment will need to be with an eligible employer (almost all of the agricultural enterprises in Queensland).
+The criteria you'll need to meet is outlined in the updated guidelines.

-- initial payment applications ($500) must be received within 4 weeks of the employee completing 2 weeks of continuous employment.
+- Your initial payment application (for $500) must be received within 4 weeks of completing 2 weeks of continuous employment.

-- second and final payment applications ($1,000) must be received within 4 weeks of the employee completing an additional 6 weeks of employment (a total of 8 weeks).
+- Your second and final payment application ($1,000) must be received within 4 weeks of completing an additional 6 weeks of employment (a total of 8 weeks).